lokidoki102/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

     1. Test case: `view 1`<br>
-       Expected: Details of the first contact from the displayed list is displayed at the right side of the panel with the displayed person list at the left side of the panel.
+       Expected: Details of the first person from the displayed list is displayed at the right side of the panel with the displayed person list at the left side of the panel.
 Name of the selected person shown in the status message.